Plesac solid for 7, Indians hand Royals seventh loss in row

 Royals: C Salvador Pérez could be back by the weekend after being sidelined with blurred vision in his left eye.
 Matheny said Pérez took at-bats Sunday at the team’s alternate training site.

-Indians: 3B José Ramírez left in the seventh with discomfort in his left thumb.
+Indians: 3B José Ramírez will left in the seventh with discomfort in his left thumb.
 He’s been battling the issue for a few weeks.
+Alomar said Ramirez will be checked again Tuesday, but he’s leaning toward sitting him and playing Mike Freeman.

 UP NEXT